 I have been raw feeding for the past ten years and got my start by connecting with some wonderful people who ordered in bulk from a raw food company.
 I learned what they had going was called a co-op, and their hard work and dedication to bringing these wonderful products to the local community was making raw feeding accessible to anyone who wanted to try raw.

 When we relocated from Virginia to Florida, I assumed there would be another co-op where I was headed that I could join and continue my raw feeding journey.
-Sadly that wasn’t the case.
-While there were a couple of groups, they did not buy from companies that produced blends I felt comfortable feeding my dogs.
+Sadly, that wasn’t the case.
+While a couple of groups did not buy from companies that produced blends, I felt comfortable feeding my dogs.
 One of the main things that got me started feeding raw was wanting the healthiest and best possible food for my dogs, and feeding things like denatured meats or 4D (dead, diseased, dying, destroyed) meats felt like a huge step in the wrong direction.
-So I called the company I had been making co-op purchases from in Virginia and asked, “Ok, how do I do this?”
+So I called the company I had been making co-op purchases from in Virginia and asked, “OK, how do I do this?”

 The reality is that it is going to be different for each group.
 What works for one group in one region may not work for a group in a different region.
 I had two goals: